-Author: An Al-Monitor Correspondent in Beirut Posted September 12, 2013
+Author: A correspondent in Beirut Posted September 12, 2013

 Knowing how Hezbollah Secretary-General Hassan Nasrallah thinks regarding the predicted military strike by Washington against the regime of his ally, Syrian President Bashar al-Assad, is a matter of concern and confusion for numerous observers in Lebanon, in the region and beyond.